mnrojas2/DiaBloS/docs/source/future.rst

 Topics for Further Improvement
 ==============================

+..
 What can be done in the future?

-1) Support for mass balance and other similar processes (closer to Modellica)
+#.
+Support for mass balance and other similar processes

-#) Threading (separate UI from graph reading and executing process
+#.
+Threading (separate UI from graph reading and executing process.

-#) Other UI instances
+#.
+Other UI instances.

-#) Use PyQT -> Change license according to rules
+#.
+Use PyQT -> Change license according to rules.